kakounedotcom/connect.kak/README.md

 **Example** – Open a connected shell and [lf]:

 ```
-$ kak-shell → :connect-terminal → $ lf → Open a file → Quit to return to lf
+$ kak-shell → $ lf → Open a file → Quit to return to lf
 ```

 **Example** – Open [lf] connected to the Kakoune session:

 ```
-$ kak-shell → :lf
+$ kak-shell lf
 ```

 If you loaded the [modules], [`:fzf-files`] and [`:fzf-buffers`] commands are